Council voted unanimously to move to a single mandate regulatory organization with a commitment to develop and grow a new association

 Will I have to pay fees for the new Association?

-We have committed resources and expertise to develop the new independent nursing association.
+CARNA has committed resources and expertise to develop the new independent nursing association.
 Nurses will not be mandated to pay fees for the new association, once established.
 The new association will operate independently and will be responsible for determining its own fee structure.
 As this foundational work progresses and more decisions are made, more information will be shared.

 Is the Association membership mandatory?